Doeville, Tennessee

 Doeville is situated in the lower Doe Creek Valley, near the stream's confluence with Roan Creek at the headwaters of Watauga Lake.
 It is surrounded by mountains on all sides, namely Sink Mountain to the south, Doe Mountain to the east, and the Iron Mountains to the north and west.
+The Johnson County Airport is located nearby.

 Recreation

 The community is located within 20 minutes from TVA's Watauga Lake and several TVA and Cherokee National Forest recreation areas.
 Watauga Lake's Sink Mountain Boat Ramp and several lakeside campgrounds are located just south of Doeville.

-Economy

-Doeville is home to a Dollar General Store, a car dealership, and a convenience store.
-The Johnson County Airport is located nearby.

 Community services

 The Doe Valley Volunteer Fire Department provides fire protection, while Johnson County Sheriff's Department provides police services.